jackdesert/gentoo-install-for-newbs/README.md

     (This makes it so both ethernet and WiFi can both use DHCP) (You can edit /etc/systemd/network/20-wired.network in your newly installed system to change this later)

 CHANGE:
-   "Partitioning scheme -> Device"
-   (Choose the device that you want to install on. ) (If there are several nested items for a single drive, choose the topmost one)

-CHANGE:
     "Additional Packages" to `app-editors/neovim net-wireless/iwd`